 Value Meaning 0 Indicates normal completion; a few nonzero reason codes are associated with this return code.
 4 Indicates the verb processing completed, but without full success.
 For example, this return code can signal that a supplied PIN was found to be invalid.
 8 Indicates that the verb prematurely stopped processing.
-Generally the application programmer will need to investigate the problem and will need to know the associated reason code.
+Generally the application programmer needs to investigate the problem and to know the associated reason code.
 12 Indicates that the verb prematurely stopped processing.
 The reason is most likely related to a problem in the setup of the hardware or in the configuration of the software.

-16 Indicates that the verb prematurely stopped processing.
+Value Meaning 16 Indicates that the verb prematurely stopped processing.
 A processing error occurred in the product.
-If these errors persist, a repair of the hardware or a correction to the product software may be required.
+If these errors persist, a repair of the hardware or a correction to the product software might be required.

-See Appendix A, "Return Codes and Reason Codes" for a detailed discussion of return codes and a complete list of all return and reason codes.
+See Appendix A, "Return codes and reason codes" for a detailed discussion of return codes and a complete list of all return and reason codes.